MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

       - Note: Include comprehensive error handling for file size limits and unsupported types
     ```

+1. Accept the suggested file updates, and then save the **tasks.md** file.

-1. Save the `tasks.md` file, and then commit and sync your changes.
+1. Commit the changes and then sync the updates.

-The tasks list now provides a clear roadmap for implementation.
-In the next task, you'll use GitHub Copilot to help implement these tasks systematically.
+The tasks.md file now provides a clear roadmap for implementation.

 ## Implement the tasks required for an MVP application